AFLplusplus/AFLplusplus/README.md

    If you want to use this technique, then you have to compile the target twice, once specifically with/for this mode, and pass this binary to afl-fuzz via the `-c` parameter.
-   Not that you can compile also just a cmplog binary and use that for both however there will a performance penality.
+   Note that you can compile also just a cmplog binary and use that for both however there will be a performance penality.
    You can read more about this in [instrumentation/README.cmplog.md](instrumentation/README.cmplog.md)

 If you use LTO, LLVM or GCC_PLUGIN mode (afl-clang-fast/afl-clang-lto/afl-gcc-fast)